x-ndy/twitter_postgres_indexes/README.md

 > then execute the sql file.
 > This ensures that you can always fully recreate your database schema from the project's git repo.

+> **HINT:**
+> Creating an index under default settings can take up to 30 minutes to complete.
+> This is because by default, postgres uses only a single core and 20MB of memory.
+> Your user accounts have permission to use up to all 80 cores, and up to 16GB of memory,
+> and telling postgres to use these resouces will dramatically improve your index construction performance.
+> You can find instructions for modifying these settings at: <https://www.cybertec-postgresql.com/en/postgresql-parallel-create-index-for-better-performance/>.

 ## Step 3: Create queries and indexes for the denormalized database

 I have provided you the sql queries for the normalized database, but not for the denormalized one.